 Be sure to always keep the epinephrine in close proximity to the child!

-Allergists recommend that all individuals at risk for anaphylaxis carry two epinephrine auto-injectable devices with them at all times AND an Allergy and Anaphylaxis Emergency Care Plan signed by a board-certified allergist.
+Allergists recommend that all individuals at risk for anaphylaxis carry two epinephrine products with them at all times AND an Allergy and Anaphylaxis Emergency Care Plan signed by a board-certified allergist.